zeraien/SQLiteLibrary/README.md

 This is a very simple SQLite wrapper for Mac OS X and iOS development.

-It's not thread safe and is a singleton, so it allows for a single database connection.
+It is a singleton, so it allows for a single database connection.
+That being said, the library is thread safe and if multiple threads attempt to do SQL operations, they will be queued up until the current thread is done (i.e. the database transaction is committed).

-It has support for transactions and uses blocks heavily.
+It has support for transactions and uses blocks.

 ## Data skeleton and data locations